 - about us

 When Frederick Law Olmsted designed Moraine Farm, he didn't plot out an adventure-based ropes course.
 Or make room for school children to roam.
-Or think about a community farm with members picking up their weekly farm shares.
+Or imagine a farmer training program and local food hub based out of the prime agricultural soils!

-But these are exactly the activities that have begun breathing new life into the historic Beverly farm, thanks to a groundbreaking partnership between The Trustees of Reservations, Project Adventure, and the Waldorf School at Moraine Farm – and thanks to the generosity and foresight of the family that has owned the land since the late 1920s.
+But these are exactly the activities that have begun breathing new life into the historic Beverly farm, thanks to a groundbreaking partnership between The Trustees of Reservations, New Entry Sustainable Farming Project, Project Adventure, and the Waldorf School at Moraine Farm – and thanks to the generosity and foresight of the family that owned the land since the late 1920s.

 Originally designed in 1880, Moraine Farm has been hailed as "the finest existing example of Olmsted's approach to planning a country estate" by pre-eminent Olmsted scholar Charles E. Beveridge, and it was a testing ground for ideas the noted landscape architect would later execute on a grander scale at the Biltmore Estate in North Carolina and at Brooklyn's Prospect Park.